Deloitte finds millennials’ confidence in business takes a sharp turn; they feel unprepared for Industry 4.0 has been saved

 As highlighted over the past six years, millennials—and now Gen Z—are acutely attuned to business’ wider role in society, and overwhelmingly feel that business success should be measured beyond financial performance.
 They believe business’ priorities should be job creation, innovation, enhancing employees’ lives and careers, and making a positive impact on society and the environment.
 However, when asked what their organizations focus on, they cited generating profit, driving efficiencies, and producing or selling goods and services—the three areas they felt should have the least focus.
 They recognize businesses must make a profit to achieve the priorities millennials desire, but believe businesses should set out to achieve a broader balance of objectives along with financial performance.

-“The results of this year’s survey indicate that the rapid social, technological and geopolitical changes of the past year have had an impact on millennials’ and Gen Z’s views of business, and it should be a wake-up call to leaders everywhere,” says Punit Renjen, Deloitte Global CEO.
-“These cohorts feel business leaders have placed too high a premium on their companies’ agendas without considering their contributions to society at large.
+“The results of this year’s survey indicate that the rapid social, technological and geopolitical changes of the past year have had an impact on millennials’ and Gen Z’s views of business, and it should be a wake-up call to leaders everywhere,” says Omar Fahoum, Deloitte Middle East CEO.
+“These cohorts feel business leaders in the Middle East and globally may have placed too high a premium on their companies’ agendas without considering their contributions to society at large.
 Businesses need to identify ways in which they can positively impact the communities they work in and focus on issues like diversity, inclusion and flexibility if they want to earn the trust and loyalty of millennial and Gen Z workers.”

 Trust gap provides opportunity for business leaders